joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 9. In the "Databases" dropdown, select the "Sales" database.
 10. In the "Tables" dropdown, select "All tables"
 ![](/images/lakeformation/grant-redshift-resources.PNG)
-11. Under "Database permissions", mark the checkboxes next to "Select" and "Describe" for "Table permissions" only.
+11. Under "Table permissions", mark the checkboxes next to "Select" and "Describe" for "Table permissions" only.
 Click "Grant".
 ![](/images/lakeformation/grant-redshift-permissions.PNG)
 Finally, we'll grant our user permission to query the table.
 12. Click on "Data lake permissions" in the navigation pane, and click "Grant".